Cross-Platform npm Scripts: Why Your Windows Commands Fail on macOS/Linux (and How to Fix Them)

 VAR=value (inline)

-Only cross-env provides true cross-platform compatibility across all three major operating systems.
+Only cross-env works across all three major operating systems without modification.

 1